ilent2/otslm/docs/Advanced-Beams.rst

 ##############

+This page describes the :scpt:`examples.advanced_beams` example.
+This example
-This page describes the ``advanced_beams.m`` example.
-This example demonstrates some of the more complex hologram generation capabilities in the toolbox including: combining multiple holograms, shaping the amplitude with a phase-only device, iterative algorithms, and binary amplitude patterns.
+demonstrates some of the more complex hologram generation capabilities in the toolbox including: combining multiple holograms, shaping the amplitude with a phase-only device, iterative algorithms, and binary amplitude patterns.

-Note: many of the images in this documentation include checkerboard patterns.
+.. note:: Many of the images in this documentation include checkerboard patterns.
 The checkerboard pattern should have a width of 1 pixel to scatter light to high angles, however the lower resolution images shown in the documentation appear to have a courser checkerboard pattern as a result of a Moiré/aliasing effect.
 To use these patterns, we recommend generating higher resolution versions using the toolbox.

 .. contents:: Contents
    :depth: 3